lenosr/markdown-portfolio/_includes/10-Achievements.md

 #### Achievements

-I'm glad you are here.
-I plan to talk about ...
+I'm glad you are here, so I can show you some accomplishments I pursued:

 <details>
 <summary> Online Certificates </summary>